Chapter 14

 Index

-Precisely because they were unfathomable, one can only forcefully attempt to describe their appearance.
+Precisely because they cannot be fathomed, we can only make an effort to describe their appearance.

-Cautious, as if crossing a winter stream; Hesitant, as if wary of the neighbors on all sides; Solemn, as if a guest; Melting, like ice about to thaw; Genuine, like uncarved wood; Open, like a valley; Murky, like turbid water.
-Who can take the turbid and, through stillness, gradually make it clear?
+Cautious, as if crossing a river in winter; vigilant, as if wary of neighbors on all sides; dignified, as if a formal guest; yielding, as if ice about to melt; simple, as if uncarved wood; expansive, as if a valley; murky, as if turbid water.
+Who can, through stillness, gradually clarify the turbid?

-Those who preserve this Way do not desire to be full.
+Those who preserve this Way do not seek fullness.